Quinoa Salad Bowl with Shrimp bursts with fresh, bright, tropical flavors. This light lunch or dinner is super satisfying, healthy and pretty!

 - ¼ cup fresh basil, washed and dried, roughly chopped

 - pinch cayenne pepper

-Add the coconut water and the soy sauce to the saucepan, along with the quinoa.
+- Cook quinoa.
+Add the coconut water and the soy sauce to the saucepan with the pineapple juice, along with the quinoa.
 Bring to a boil, cover, reduce the heat to low, and cook for 15 minutes.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.